inadeemkhan/CustomDiscount/README.md

-# CustomDiscount
+# magento2-custom-discount
-To Apply Custom Discount At Cart and Checkout page.
+Free Magento2 Extension To Apply Custom Discount At Cart and Checkout page.